 I'm also exploring the response of a disk to a SMBH binary merger, as perturbations in the disk may lead to shocks that produce characteristic electromagnetic signatures following the emission of gravitational waves.

 Increasing evidence supports that shocks are ubiquitous in nova outflows and are responsible for powering nova emission across the electromagnetic spectrum.
 These shocks are likely radiative and can form dust formation sites within the ejecta that are shielded from ionizing radiation.
 I'm interested in how this type of rapid dust formation may occur in other transient phenomena.
-In a recent publication ( here ), I worked with Brian Metzger to create models that show dust can form efficiently in post shock material, which explains the dust formation puzzle for classical novae.
+In a recent (publication), I worked with Brian Metzger to create models that show dust can form efficiently in post shock material, which may explain early dust formation in classical novae.

 In between these projects, I spend time thinking about the evolution of super-Eddington mass transferring white dwarf binaries (from undergraduate work at UC Santa Cruz with Enrico Ramirez-Ruiz).
 Using numerical and hydrodynamical models, I am finding that these binaries can significantly alter their circumbinary environment before they merge and (possibly) produce type Ia supernovae.